 vaccines not only help prevent the flu, they can help COPD

 , which are periods of time when your COPD may worsen.
 Learn how flu shots

-can help prevent COPD exacerbations.
+can help prevent COPD exacerbation

 People with COPD are at greater risk for developing pneumococcal pneumonia